Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

       - Using Constants to specify the path instead of taking it from host headers et cetera for absolute paths
       - Using relative urls where Possible

-  - Regex Injection : Yes this exists
+  - Regex Injection
     - Defined in Codebase, not generated directly from untrusted input
-      - Attackers cannot take advantage of inefficient regexes.
+      - Attackers cannot take advantage of inefficient regular expressions.
 If generated directly, possibility of slow-running validation expressions causing them to DOS the server

 - Dropped Features (& Why):
   - Implement DDL Triggers (?)